EffieChantzi/LIMS/README.md

 Detailed description of the application is provided by "reportLims.pdf".

-The folder "ColonCancer" includes the source code.
+The folder "src" includes the source code.

 There is no host available.
 However, screenshots of the application can be found at https://drive.google.com/folderview?id=0B4mMtieYoaNDfm96MFBHYWxCa05hMVBlbEx0ZUt4bGRobm1Fd2NzZWVZVWF2ck9nelp5azQ&usp=sharing .